circleci/circleci-docs/jekyll/_cci2/updating-server-replicated-version.md

   - replicated --version
 - Your installation is **not** airgapped and you can access the internet from it
 - All steps are completed on the Services machine
+- Verify what version of replicated you need to update to by viewing the (Server Changelog)[https://circleci.com/server/changelog/]

 ## Preparations